yuno-payments/yuno-docs/docs/SDKs/android-sdk-integrations/lite-sdk-android/enrollment-android.md

 ### Render options

 You can choose between two card form render options.
-The following screenshots demonstrate the difference between `cardFormType` `ONE_STEP` and `STEP_BY_STEP`:
+The following screenshots show the difference between `cardFormType` `ONE_STEP` and `STEP_BY_STEP`:

 <Image align="center" src="https://files.readme.io/7525725793bb95941157225f086e5abaa58875401b435703e4d3e69e217ca690-Full_SDK_android.png" />

 ### SDK customization

 You can change the SDK appearance to match your brand.
-For more information, access the [SDK customization](https://docs.y.uno/docs/sdk-customizations-android) page.
+For more information, see the [SDK customization](https://docs.y.uno/docs/sdk-customizations-android) page.

 > 📘 Demo App
 >
-> In addition to the code examples provided, you can access the [Yuno repository](https://github.com/yuno-payments/yuno-sdk-android/tree/master) to complete Yuno Android SDKs implementation.
+> In addition to the code examples provided, you can see the [Yuno repository](https://github.com/yuno-payments/yuno-sdk-android/tree/master) to complete Yuno Android SDKs implementation.

 ## Render mode (enrollment)